vishwanathdalvi/Proposal/README.md

     it was interesting to explore the correlations in the sub-districts of one large state.
     The state chosen was Maharashtra since the districts here show wide variety in affluence.

-    The figure 2 shows the relation between a number of householding having a good kitchen and the number with indoor toilets in both urban and rural areas of Maharashtra.
+    The figure 2 shows the relation between the number of households having a good kitchen and the number with indoor toilets in both urban and rural areas of Maharashtra.
     A good kitchen is one that is (a) Indoors and (b) uses LPG as fuel.